mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 └── breethe_web.ex
 ```

+This umbrella structure is useful to seperate our application's concerns.
+Each application is contained within it's own mix project, meaning the _data_ is mostly decoupled from the _webserver_.
+As well as providing structure, this decoupling makes it easy to change the _data_ application without affecting the _webserver_ if, for example, we decide to use another external API for the airquality data instead of OpenAQ.
+This is because the _webserver_ interfaces with the _data_ app through it's `Breethe` module **only**.
+Conversely, we could also change the _webserver_ without affecting the _data_ app if need be.

+The `Breethe` module as well as the optimisations we implemented for the _data_ app using `Task` will be the subject of a later post.
+We will also cover the Phoenix webserver application, testing and other aspects of the umbrella app in future.

 In this first post we'll take a look at the _data_ application, namely the `data` and `sources` directory.
-Future posts will cover the Phoenix _webserver_ application, testing and other aspects of the umbrella app.

 The `data` directory contains our models, which we will take a look at first.
 The `sources` directory contains code to coordinate the interaction of our application with the external APIs mentioned above.

 Let's dive in!